Financial Aid & Scholarships

 Rules and regulations governing the disbursement of federal financial aid are subject to change.
 Contact the Financial Aid Office if you have additional questions regarding your eligibility for financial assistance.

-Brigham Young University offers scholarships to select students who have demonstrated a serious and diligent commitment to spiritual preparation and academic excellence as an investment in their education.
-Scholarship funds are provided through the tithes of the LDS Church and the offerings of generous individuals.
+Brigham Young University offers scholarships to select students on the basis of various factors, including academic excellence and financial need, as an investment in their education.
+Scholarship funds are provided through the tithes of the Church of Jesus Christ of Latter-day Saints and the offerings of generous individuals.
 They are given to encourage continued commitment to spiritual and intellectual growth.
-The gift of a scholarship assumes an obligation on the part of the recipient to use that investment to prepare for expanded and purposeful service in the Lord's kingdom.
-The principle of replenishment is endorsed, and all are invited to make a similar investment in someone else's future by contributing to the university's scholarship programs when in a financial position to do so.
+The gift of a scholarship assumes an obligation on the part of the recipient to use that investment to prepare for expanded and purposeful service in families, communities, and the world.
+We endorse the principle of replenishment and invite all to make a similar investment in someone else's future by contributing to the university's scholarship programs when in a financial position to do so.

-Although the contributions of the Church and others have been generous, funds are still insufficient to invest in all students.
+Although the contributions of the Church and others have been generous, funds are still insufficient to award all students.
 Consequently, policies and procedures have been established to better ensure fairness in awarding available scholarship funds consistent with the university's aims and donors' wishes.

 For additional information about our policies and procedures, please contact the Financial Aid Office:

 Telephone: (801) 422-4104

 The majority of BYU scholarships are awarded to students based on academic merit and financial need.
 After the scholarship application deadline, students are ranked by their academic performance and financial need.
 Beginning at the top of the ranked order, scholarships are awarded until funds are exhausted.